About our tutors

 Chris is a 4th year Secondary Education student with a major in CTS(foods) and a minor in English.
 He enjoys reading and learning new things.
 He has experience with academic papers and argumentative essays.
 He is interested in helping students improve their writing through an oral dialogue.

 For better or worse, Dylan is addicted to learning.
-He is currently working towards an interdisciplinary BA in Environmental Studies, offered through the Faculties of ALES, Arts, Native Studies, and Science.
-Initially enrolled in Engineering, Dylan transferred into Conservation Biology and now, despite the appeal of English, Philosophy, and every other obscure class he hears about, he plans (hopes) to stick with the BA Environmental Studies.
-As comfortable with creative writing and cover letters as he is with lab reports and analytical essays, Dylan has a special love for brainstorming in any discipline.
-Dylan believes that everybody, including you, can write well.
-He is here to help and is excited to learn from you!
+He is now enrolled in an interdisciplinary BA Environmental Studies, offered through the faculties of ALES, Arts, Native Studies, and Science; the path to this degree hasn’t been straight.
+Initially enrolled in Engineering, Dylan transferred into Conservation Biology and, despite the appeals of English, Philosophy, and every other obscure class he hears about, he plans (hopes) to stick with Environmental Studies.
+Dylan is as comfortable with creative writing and cover letters as he is with lab reports and analytic essays.
+Whatever your writing needs, Dylan is here to help.

 Erik is a fourth year business student with a strong interest in public relations and professional communication.
 He is very interested in persuasive writing, and really enjoys creating strong arguments and building cases for ideas.
 He also is a fan of poetry.
 Erik would be happy to assist you in developing clarity and concision in your writing, and in brainstorming possible critiques of literature.